 For Approved Providers who have registered to submit claims to Blue Cross through our electronic claims submission service, our eclaim service allows approved health care professionals to instantly submit claims at the time of service.
-This eliminates the need for you Helpful Tip Instead of a cheque by mail, get reimbursement directly to your bank account by signing up for direct deposit.
+This eliminates the need for you Helpful Tip Instead of a cheque by mail, instead of a cheque by mail, get reimbursement directly to your bank account by signing up for direct deposit.
 It's fast, and convenient.
 Visit our website to register.